 Main features: purchase of collected segments (e.g., tourists), collection of custom segments for a request (cat owners), collection and storage of own (client) data, collection and storage of data on advertising campaigns (you can show ads to those who clicked on banners from previous campaigns or who finished watching videos till the end).

-Programmatic advertising typically operates on a pay-per-thousand-view model.
-Cost per mile means that an advertiser pays for 1,000 ad impressions on different sites (depending on audience settings).
+Monetization in advertising typically operates on a pay-per-thousand-view model.
+Cost per mile means that an advertiser pays for 1,000 ad impressions on different sites (depending on audience segmentation).

 Pricing per thousand impressions can be very convenient for advertisers because they pay strictly per impressions performed (regardless of how many clicks they generate).
 With this model, advertisers with good ad offer win because the impressions collect a lot of clicks, and the price remains the same regardless of the outcome of the campaign.